chantastic/pc-interfaces/README.md

 ## Intro

-Interfaces is a white-label css framework for Planning Center Online applications.
+Interfaces is a white-label css framework for Planning Center Online app.
+Here you'll find all the common components you'll need to build the next great PCO app!
-The goal is to abstract styles and components, used across all PCO apps, into an easily configurable library.

 ## Installation

-Interfaces is a private gem, which is how it should be used in your app.

-Include the gem in your Gemfile:
+To start using Intterfaces in you app, include the gem in your Gemfile:

 ```ruby
 gem 'interfaces', git: 'git@github.com:ministrycentered/interfaces.git'
 ```

-If you're actively developing Interfaces, alongside your app, and you have a local copy of Interfaces, you should use this instead:
+Optionally, you may use a local path when developing Interfaces alongside your app.

+**Be careful not to deploy your app with the local gem path**

 ```ruby
 gem 'interfaces', path: '~/code/interfaces'
 ```

-**If committed, this will do some nasty things.**
-In development, this allows you to see changes to Interfaces instantly without the commit, push, re-bundle, powder restart rain-dance.

 ## Usage

-Usage is pretty straight forward.
+Using Interfaces can be quite straight forward.
+There are a number of helpers that get you

+### Requiring Assets

 Once included in you Gemfile, simply add the following lines to your corresponding manifest files:

 ```css
 /*  application.css